newjersey/navigator.business.nj.gov/content/src/filings/accounting-firm-renew.md

 >- A renewed accounting firm registration valid for three years.
 It will be mailed to your business mailing address on file

 >**What if don't renew my registration?**
->If you don't renew your registration after its expiration, your permit will be suspended and you will have to contact your licensing board for reinstatement procedures and associated fees.
+>If you don't renew your registration it will be suspended and you will have to contact your licensing board for reinstatement procedures and associated fees.